grafana/tanka/docs/design/tanka.md

 to multiple environments.

-We believe such a concept overcomplicates the immediate goal of reducing duplication while allowing edge-cases.
+We believe such a concept overcomplicates the immediate goal of reducing duplication while allowing edge-cases, because it handles these on a higher conceptual level, instead of reusing the native capabilities of jsonnet.

 Code-reuse and composability is adequately provided by the native `import` feature of `jsonnet`.
 Sharing code beyond application boundaries is already enabled by `jsonnet-bundler`.